 This article explores the emerging world of non-lethal weapons by examining a series of case studies--recent real-world scenarios from three diverse confrontations around the world in which the availability of a modern arsenal of non-lethal weapons might have made a difference, enabling a more successful outcome in the face of deeply entrenched opposition.

 Scholarly Commons Citation

 Koplow, David A., "Tangled up in Khaki and Blue: Lethal and Non-Lethal Weapons in Recent Confrontations" (2005).
 Georgetown Law Faculty Publications and Other Works.
-Paper 911.
+911.